rzymek/web-boards/README.md

 Web application for playing online adaptation of board games.

 Goals:
-* online play as well as turn based (like PBEM)
+* online play as well as turn based
 * VASSAL modules import
-* state on server - no need to send log files like in PBEL
+* state on server - no need to send log files like in PBEM
 * works on Desktop as well as Mobile

 ## Implementation

+This is work in progress.
+If you're interested please DO send me an email at eerzymek@gmail.com and I'll update this document.

 ### Startup: